TheJelmega/prog-lang/design/README.md

 An associated trait type definition declared a signature for associated type implementation.
 They can include generic paramters, trait bounds and a where clause.
-When a trait bound is defined, it requires any type which can be used as the associated type to implement those traits An implicit `Sized` trait is also bound on associated types, but can be relaxed using the `?Sized` bound.
+When a trait bound is defined, it requires any type which can be used as the associated type to implement those traits.
+An implicit `Sized` trait is also bound on associated types, but can be relaxed using the `?Sized` bound.

 #### Associated type implementation